Trusted WordPress tutorials, when you need them most.

 Add HTML entity in the code editor

-Once you are done, just click the ‘Update’ or ‘Publish’ button to save your changes.
+Once you are done, you can save your changes by clicking the ‘Update’ or ‘Publish’ button.

 Now, you can visit your WordPress site to see the special characters in your posts.